Main Hoon Na: Development

 Development for the film had begun in 2001.
 Filming was scheduled to begin in October 2001, but later that year, Shah Rukh Khan had injured himself while shooting for Shakti: The Power (2002), and had to be treated in the UK, leading to the film being shelved.
 Farah Khan revived the film in 2003 following Khan's recovery.
 Farah initially titled the film as The Outsider but changed it upon the suggestion of her friends.
 Khan was unhappy with the film's title at that time, believing it was too short, but changed his mind upon listening to the film's title song.

 Casting

-Upon the film's revival in 2003, Hrithik Roshan, Farhan Akhtar and Sohail Khan were all offered to play the role of Lucky.
+Upon the film's revival in 2003, Hrithik Roshan, Sohail Khan, and Abhishek Bachchan were all offered to play the role of Lucky.
 None of the three accepted due to unknown reasons, leading to Zayed Khan getting cast.
 Ameesha Patel was offered the role of Sanju, but declined due to date issues, as did newcomer Ayesha Takia, after which Amrita Rao was cast.

 Shah Rukh Khan asked Farah Khan to approach Kamal Haasan, suggesting that Haasan owed him a favor for his role in Hey Ram.
 Haasan read the script, but turned down the role citing that it would portray him as an anti-national.